 Grand 19th-century mosque in the heart of Port Louis serving the island's Muslim community

-What is the best time of year to visit attractions in Mauritius?
+When is the best season to visit attractions in Mauritius?

 May to December for optimal weather, beach conditions, and hiking.
 July-August is peak season with most facilities operational.